andreasjordan/PowerShell-for-DBAs/README.md

 I created [InstallAllClients.ps1](./PowerShell/InstallAllClients.ps1) for my lab - there you will find the exact versions and libraries I have tested with.

+While setting up all databases on docker, I also set up two PowerShell containers and tested from there.
+See [SetupServerWithDocker.ps1](./PowerShell/SetupServerWithDocker.ps1) for details.

 ## What sample data do I use?

 My little "application" is based on the StackOverflow database.

-I have taken the 10GB version you can download [here](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent/) from the website of Brenz Ozar.
+I have taken the 10GB version you can download [here](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent/) from the website of Brent Ozar.
 It is small enough for the SQL Server Express Edition.

 I then selected some of the most popular questions and all related data (like answers, comments, users, etc.) and put that data in the JSON file [SampleData.json](./PowerShell/SampleData.json).
 I also changed one table and renamed the column named "Date" to "CreationDate" to not mess with the identically named data type.
 I don't use all the fancy data types, but only those needed for the data: numbers, timestamps and characters.
 See [CreateSampleData.ps1](./PowerShell/CreateSampleData.ps1) for details.